 - Add the aji amarillo, salt, pepper, cumin, oregano, and turmeric and continue to sauté until all the spices are mixed well.

-- Add the parsley and bread purée minus any extra soaking stock, mix well, reduce heat and cook until the mixture begins to simmer.
+- Add the parsley and bread purée, mix well, reduce heat and cook until the mixture begins to simmer.

 - Add 3 cups of chicken stock, cook until it begins to simmer and then add the shredded chicken.